maddevsio/gocodelaben/step09/README.md

 We are starting with a building a spatial index, we need to know the boundary of a point.
 This can be done if we can build a minimal bounding box.
 What is it and for what, you can read [here](https://en.wikipedia.org/wiki/Minimum_bounding_rectangle)
 R-tree takes the Spatial interface in our case, which must implement the Bounds() method, which must return a rectangle.

-We will put instances of Driver in our repository.
+We will put instances of Driver in our storage.
 Therefore, we implement the Bounds() method

 ## Bounds()
 ```Go